-With Chief Security Officer Pieter van der Merwe leaving the company after being in charge of both physical and information security, Woolworths has reinstated the CISO role and divided the roles once again.
-Van der Merwe was previously the CISO at Woolworths for 7 years prior to taking on the joint role.
+With chief security officer (CISO) Pieter van der Merwe leaving the company after being in charge of both physical and information security, Woolworths has reinstated the CISO role and divided the roles once again.
+Van der Merwe was previously the CISO at Woolworths for seven years prior to taking on the joint role.

-The supermarket hired Elrich Engel as its new CISO, something he celebrated on LinkedIn, as well as discussing the company's shift towards AI.
+The supermarket hired Elrich Engel as its new CISO, which he celebrated on LinkedIn, and he also discussed the company’s shift towards AI.

-“I feel privileged to join such an iconic brand with a humble purpose, a fantastic culture, and a deep connection to the customers and communities it serves,” he wrote.
+“I feel privileged to join such an iconic brand with a humble purpose, a fantastic culture, and a deep connection to the customers and communities it serves,” he said.

 “I am truly excited about the road ahead as the company undergoes a significant, multi-year technology transformation.
 We are shifting from traditional retail toward a data-driven, AI-enabled, and highly automated omnichannel business.”

-Engel brings his AI understanding from his time at Google’s Mandiant, where he was the executive strategic advisor for 2 and a half years.
+Engel brings his AI understanding from his time at Google’s Mandiant, where he was the executive strategic adviser for two and a half years.

 The responsibility of physical security is now back in the hands of the Woolworths’ resilience team.
 The large presence of Woolworths in Australia and New Zealand is understood to have also contributed to the decision to split the role.